svega99/LAB10_IETI/README.md

         return new SimpleMongoDbFactory( mongoClient, "<database_name>");
     ```
-2. Go to the *Application* class and uncomment the code on line 52 (used to store sample image to database).
+2. Go to the *Application* class run the project.

 3. Go to your database and verify that the file was created under a fs.files and fs.chunks documents.